ludovicdmt/t9_ssvep/README.md

 chmod u+x run_T9.sh
 ./run_T9.sh
 ```
-Or on Windows, just click on `run_T9.bat`
+Or on Windows, just click on `run_T9.bat`.

+The script will first run a calibration phase, used to train the classification model.
+This model will be saved in the main directory, along calibration data.
+This model can be re-used within the same session and with the same subject.

 > A PyLSL stream from an EEG is required to make the script run.

+To change frequencies, phases or amplitude of the stimuli please go to the [config file](https://github.com/ludovicdmt/t9_ssvep/blob/main/presentation/T9_config_control.json).

 ## Help
 You will probably need to do some adjustement to collect EEG stream if you are not using a BrainProduct EEG.